-We contrast this with the scenario in figure 2, where the assumption is that the firm is rationed in both markets and is therefore credit constrained.
-In the initial situation the firm borrows the maximum possible amount from the banks $(k{b0})$ and supplements it with borrowing the maximum possible amount from the market, for a total investment of $k_0$ .
-Available credit from the bank then goes up to $k{b1}$ .
-This has no effect on market borrowing (since the total outlay is still less than what the firm would like at the rate $r_m$ ) and therefore total outlay expands to $k_1$ .
-There is a corresponding expansion of output and profits.
+We contrast this with the scenario in Figure 2, where the assumption is that the firm is rationed in both markets and is therefore credit constrained.
+In the initial situation the firm borrows the maximum possible amount from the banks (k{b0}) and supplements it with borrowing the maximum possible amount from the market, for a total investment of k_0 .
+Available credit from the bank then goes up to k{b1} .
+This has no effect on market borrowing (since the total outlay is still less than what the firm would like at the rate r_m) and therefore total outlay expands to k_1 .
+There is a corresponding expansion of output and profits.7

-Result 2: If the firm is credit constrained, an expansion of the availability of bank credit will lead to an increase in its total outlay, output and profits, without any change in market borrowing.
+Result 2.
+If the firm is credit constrained, an expansion of the availability of bank credit will lead to an increase in its total outlay, output and profits, without any change in market borrowing.

-It is worth pointing out that what this gives us is the marginal product of an extra dollar of credit, not the marginal product working capital (or the marginal product of inputs).
-It could be that when credit increases, the firm hire more laborers and then buy more inputs with another form of capital.
-In the last section of the paper we spell out a set of assumption under which we can calculate the marginal product of capital in our settings.
+It is worth pointing out that what this gives us is the marginal product of an extra dollar of credit, not the marginal product of working capital (or the marginal product of inputs).
+It could be that when credit increases, the firm hires more labourers and then buy more inputs with another form of capital.
+In Section 6, we spell out a set of assumptions under which we can calculate the marginal product of capital in our settings.